 As well as traditional polythene shrink films, we are able to supply from stock films that contain recycled content or post-consumer waste (PCW films).
 These highly technical co-extruded films are manufactured in the UK at a BRC-certified site, using post-consumer waste collected entirely from UK plastic waste streams.
 They are designed to offer a unique solution for all transit shrink applications.
 Currently the highest percentage of recycled content available in our film is 70% but we also supply specifications with 50% and 30% recycled content.

 Unlike 100% virgin polymer films, these plastic flexibles contain polythene resin material that has been recycled and then re-granulated.
-These films therefore successfully meet the stringent OPRL definition of ‘recycled’ and are compatible with a closed loop economy model.
+These films therefore successfully meet the stringent OPRL definition of ‘recycled’ and are compatible with a circular economy model.

-This range of single wound and centre fold recycled content polythene sheeting is available in any width up to 3000mm wide in 30-150 micron and in any variation of high to low slip material.
+This range of single wound and centrefolded recycled content polythene sheeting is available in any width up to 3000mm wide in 30-150 micron and in any variation of high to low slip material.